Three finalists named for Seattle police chief job

 - Look up to catch stellar views of the International Space Station this week

-Their names were forwarded to Mayor Jenny Durkan.
+Their names were forwarded to Mayor Jenny Durkan, who was not at the news conference.
 She will interview the finalists and make her selection by late June or early July.
 Her choice will be submitted to the City Council for a confirmation vote.

 The three finalists were selected from five semifinalists submitted by a search committee.
 The search-committee’s four co-chairs and an internal group within the mayor’s office selected the finalists.